-In fact it’s quite common for people to not realize there is much of a difference between Key West and Key Largo because they are both islands in South Florida, and within 100 miles of each other.
+In fact it’s quite common for people to not realize how much of a difference there is between Key West and Key Largo.
+After all, they are both islands in South Florida, and within 100 miles of each other.

-They also both have stunning white sandy beaches with rich blue ocean water and mostly sunny days.
+Yet whilst they also both have stunning white sandy beaches with rich blue ocean water and mostly sunny days, there are significant differences.

 Which Has Better Beaches?

 You may be surprised to learn that Key West and Key Largo are not known for their beaches – but they should be.

 The beaches on both islands are smaller and less popular than the more renowned beaches on the mainland like Miami Beach or Daytona Beach, but we think they’re much better.
 Plus, because they’re less well-known it often means smaller crowds and more privacy.

 Key West has a beach called Rest Beach that’s well worth visiting.
 It’s a place where people enjoy walking their dogs, sitting at picnic tables under the palm trees, and searching for seashells.
 There aren’t too many people at this beach on any given day of the week, so you can enjoy some nice quiet time here.

 Higgs Beach is another great white sand beach in Key West that offers a similar experience.
 There’s some lovely shore snorkelling opportunities here too.

 Key West is also more developed than Key Largo, so there are more beach bars, cafes and restaurants.
 That could be a big plus if you’re looking for a vacation or day trip where everything is catered for.